Location of Romania

 The economy and agriculture of Romania

-Romania has an agricultural surface of 14.7 million hectares (36.3 million acres) of which only 10 million hectares (24.7 million acres) are arable land.
+Romania has an agricultural surface of 14.7 million hectares (36.3 million acres), of which only 10 million hectares (24.7 million acres) are arable land.
 The sad part is that only 35%-40% of them are used in agriculture.
-Once known as the bread basket of Europe, Romania produces mainly corn, wheat, vegetable oil seeds and different vegetables.
-The vineyards occupy about 2.5% of the total agriculture surface.
-The livestock consists mainly of sheep, cows and pigs.
-The year of 2011 was the best agriculture year in the last two decades.
+Once known as the breadbasket of Europe, Romania produces mainly corn, wheat, vegetable oil seeds, and different vegetables.
+The vineyards occupy about 2.5% of the total agricultural surface.
+The livestock consists mainly of sheep, cows, and pigs.
+The year 2011 was the best agriculture year in the last two decades.

 Communications in Romania

 This is one of the few fields where Romania stays much better than many well-developed countries of the world.
 In fact, Romania has the best internet connection in Europe, the 4th in the world.
 The only problem is that the internet penetration is quite low, with only 35% of the country having access to the internet.
 Of the total population, 60% of the Romanians have never used the internet.
 On the other hand, 3.6mil Romanians have a Facebook account.

 The mobile competition is quite fierce in Romania, with 4 major companies fighting over the market.
 This meant a big drop in tariffs and a better quality of services.
 Sometimes the tariffs don’t even exist anymore.